perama-v/perama-v.github.io/docs/ethereum/ideas.md

 One could even create a donations client that walks the links of a github project, fetching the contributors involving in the linked projects.

-It could be a cultural norm in the future to perform retroactive public goods funding by this mechanism - e.g., if you used/forked a piece of free and open source software, you could willingly and publicly direct some funds along to the humans that were involved in commiting the code that you ultimatley used.
+It could be a cultural norm in the future to perform retroactive public goods funding by this mechanism - e.g., if you used/forked a piece of free and open source software, you could willingly and publicly direct some funds along to the humans that were involved in committing the code that you ultimately used.

 One important distinction is that such a practice would ideally be seen as a voluntary act, and that using FOSS without donating is also reasonable.
-I could see a future where it is compelling at the individual level (personal fulfilment) and at the organisational level (social engagement) to participate in retroactive funding in this way.
+I could see a future where it is compelling at the individual level (personal fulfillment) and at the organisational level (social engagement) to participate in retroactive funding in this way.

 ### The inception of the database